On C-class equations: Wilczynski--flatness and the main result

 is well-defined since $\omega(\tilde\xi)$ has values in $\fq$.
 Thus we get a partially-defined one--form on $\cG$ with values in $L(\fg/\fq,\fg/\fq)$ (which is only defined on tangent vectors projecting to $E\subset T\cE$).
 In terms of this form, the right hand side of \eqref{E:part-conn} reads as $\tilde\xi\cdot f+\tau(\tilde\xi)(f)$, so $\tau$ is exactly the (partial) connection form for $D$ on $\cG$.

 Now an interpretation of the Wilczynski invariants from \cite{Dou2008} is based on a proof that structure group of $N$ can be reduced to $P$ in such a way that one obtains a connection form for $D$ that satisfies a normalization condition.
-This condition is that its values lie in the linear subspace of $L(\fg/\fq,\fg/\fq)\cong\fa^*\otimes\fa$ spanned by $\fq$ and the maps $\sfY^2,\dots,\sfY^n$.
-It is then shown in \cite{Dou2008} that the components of $\sfY^2,\dots,\sfY^n$ exactly encode the Wilczynski invariants.
+This condition is that its values lie in the linear subspace of $L(\fg/\fq,\fg/\fq)\cong\fa^*\otimes\fa$ spanned by $\fq$ and the maps of the form $(\sfY^2,A_2),\dots,(\sfY^n,A_n)$ with $A_i\in\fgl_m$.
+It is then shown in \cite{Dou2008} that the components as listed in the Theorem exactly encode the Wilczynski invariants.